Book your next COVID-19 Vaccination at WholeLife Pharmacy & Healthfoods

 Close all

-Why do I need a COVID-19 booster dose?
+Why do I need a COVID-19 further dose?

 If I have had a flu vaccination this year, will this also protect me from the latest COVID-19 virus strains?